The Chaîne Foundation

 How is the Foundation funded?

 The sources of revenue for the Foundation are limited.
-Currently, the Trustees depend primarily on the $25 check-off boxes on the annual Chaîne dues notices.
+Currently, the Trustees depend primarily on suggested donations on the annual Chaîne dues notices.
 During the past decade approximately 90% of Chaîne members each year choose this method of support, making these funds the mainstay of the Chaîne’s fundraising efforts.

 These voluntary contributions from our members, our annual auctions, and the occasional grant or bequest have historically been the principal funding sources.
 All donations are tax deductible.
 Yet, member contributions cannot provide enough to fulfill the needs, and the Foundation cannot give away more than it has.
 As a result, some innovative approaches for obtaining additional contributions and participation have been adopted in recent years.